15101538237ren/Epigenetics/README.md

-# Literature Review in Epigenetics and Gene Regulation
+# Literature Review on Epigenetics and Gene Regulation

 Hello, this repo aims at summarizing all the current knowledge about **Epigenetics and Gene Regulation**, also any topics of **Epigenetics in contexts of development, aging and cancer**.